mesosphere/konvoy-image-builder/docs/cli/konvoy-image_upload_artifacts.md

       --extra-vars strings            flag passed Ansible's extra-vars -h, --help                          help for artifacts
-      --inventory-file string         an ansible inventory defining your infrastructure (default "inventory.yaml") --os-packages-bundle string     path to os-packages tar file for install on remote hosts.
+      --inventory-file string         an ansible inventory defining your infrastructure (default "inventory.yaml") --nvidia-runfile string         path to nvidia runfile to place on remote hosts.
+      --os-packages-bundle string     path to os-packages tar file for install on remote hosts.
       --overrides strings             a comma separated list of override YAML files --pip-packages-bundle string    path to pip-packages tar file for install on remote hosts.